The Ultimate Guide to Google Performance Max Campaigns [2025]

 Send traffic to the most relevant URLs on your site

-If you select this option, your Performance Max will maximize its reach and the system will automatically direct traffic to the most relevant pages on your website based on the keywords, ad groups, and campaigns that are generating the traffic.
+If you select this option, your Performance Max campaign will maximize its reach and the system will automatically direct traffic to the most relevant pages on your website based on the keywords, ad groups, and campaigns that are generating the traffic.

 Only send traffic to the URLs you’ve provided

-Then the system will only direct traffic to the specific URLs that you have specified in your ad campaigns.
-This also means that it will never redirect traffic to other pages on your website, even if they may be more relevant to the user.
+Once turned off, Google will only direct traffic to your chosen URLs or the product URLs included in listing groups (GMC feed) in the Google Merchant Center.
+This also means your ads will never redirect traffic to other pages on your website, even if they may be more relevant to the user.

-More about Final URL expansion on Google’s Help page.
+More about Final URL expansion.

 Google Performance Max ad specs